 Simplified Berry Chantilly Cake Recipe

-A simplified Berry Chantilly Cake Recipe that uses short cuts for quick prep, but tastes like you spent hours in the kitchen!
+This simplified Berry Chantilly Cake recipe uses time-saving shortcuts while delivering a bakery-quality taste.
+It's so delicious, no one will know you didn’t spend hours in the kitchen!
 Makes a nine inch, two layer cake.

 Prep Time 30 minutes